 k.
 Action by Board of Regents Regarding Summary Suspensions

 The president shall not hear any appeal in which he has issued a summary suspension.
 In such cases, the committee’s findings, conclusions and recommendations shall be forwarded directly to the Board of Regents.
 The Board of Regents shall convene a meeting as soon as is reasonably practicable after receipt of the hearing record, including the Hearing Committee’s findings, conclusions and recommendations given the Board of Regent’s schedule.
 It shall make a determination within twenty (20) business days of its meeting.
 If the final determination is to uphold the findings, conclusions and recommendations of the Hearing Committee, the committee and faculty member shall be so notified.
-If the Board of Regent’s objects to or disagrees with any portion of the committee’s findings, conclusions and recommendation, it shall indicate those objections or disagreements in writing and provide them to the committee, the provost and to the faculty member.
+If the Board of Regents objects to or disagrees with any portion of the committee’s findings, conclusions and recommendation, it shall indicate those objections or disagreements in writing and provide them to the committee, the provost and to the faculty member.
 The provost, committee and the faculty member shall have ten (10) business days to respond in writing to the committee’s objections and disagreements.
 Thereafter, the Board of Regents will convene another meeting as soon as is reasonable after receipt of the responses, and will issue a final determination.

 The Board of Regent’s final determination will include findings of fact, conclusions of law, and specification of any sanctions to be imposed.
 The decision shall also contain an explanation of the basis for the conclusions and sanctions, if any.
 The decision of the Board of Regents is the final decision of the University.